NishadMiah/NishadMiah/README.md

 <h2 align="left">Hi 👋!
-My name is Md Nishad and I'm a Mobile Application Developer from Cellsweb IT Solutions Ltd</h2>
+My name is Md Nishad and I'm a Mobile App Developer from Cellsweb IT Solutions Ltd</h2>

 ###